Human trafficking in the United States: Agriculture

 H-2A visas are temporary visas that allow people from other countries to work in the United States, with some benefits contractors need to provide to them.
 Examples include, "farmers are required to these workers with housing and pay for transportation to the job, pay them at least three-quarters of the season at a higher rate, than the average paid rate of that work".
 Yet, the circumstances of the law states for free housing, "prevailing practice in the area and occupation of intended employment".
 Farmers who are working and have families are not guaranteed housing situations.
 Farm workers are being controlled greatly, their lives are vulnerable in fear that they may be deported back to their homeland.

-Due to the nature of agricultural work as being seasonal and transient, the ability of employers to exploit these workers is high.
-Such exploitation may take the form of threats of violence and play on vulnerabilities (i.e. immigration status).
-In some cases, workers are held in a state of perpetual debt to the crew leaders who impose mandatory transportation, housing, and communication fees upon the workers which are high in relation to payments received, therefore further indebting the worker.
-Crew leaders may also provide workers with H-2A visas and transportation to the place of work from a home country.
 Part of the H-2A visa is that it does not provide an adequate choice of their employment, how much would they be paid for their work, or even the hours, are not negotiable.
 Undocumented people who come without any visas have a greater chance to choose of where they wish to work and decide to leave the employment if they wish and have a better chance of not being exploited.

 In 2010, the company Global Horizons was indicted on charges of trafficking over 200 Thai workers.
 With the program, bonded labor, it was guaranteed that the workers were going to receive a visa that would allow them to live and work in the United States.
 Upon arrival, the company made a false statement to lure the workers and have higher recruitment.
 The fees that were imposed on the farm workers were so high that the debt was impossible to pay with the employment they were given.
 Many were living in poor housing conditions (up to a dozen living per home), threats, and physical assaults.
 Charges were ultimately dropped in 2012.